rysson/pdom/ParseDOM/rysson/doc/en/dom.md

-:content-contains(S)  | Match if text `S` in innerHTML content :regex(R)             | Match regex pattern `R` in outerHTML :has(T)               | Match if node has tag `T` :empty                | March if node has no any text or tag
+:content-contains(S)  | Match if text `S` in innerHTML content :regex(R)             | Match regex pattern `R` in outerHTML :has(T)               | Match if node has tag `T` :empty                | Match if node has no any text or tag :first-child          | Match the first element among a group of sibling :last-child           | Match the last element among a group of sibling :first-of-type        | Match the first element of its type among a group of sibling elements :last-of-type         | Match the last element of its type among a group of sibling elements

 Those pseudo-elements are slower because thay have to find closing tag first.